devchallenges-io/curriculum/3-javascript/1-javascript/1-introduction-to-javascript.md

 document.getElementById("myList").appendChild(newItem);
 ```

-By mastering DOM manipulation techniques, you can build dynamic functionality into your web pages — from simple content updates to sophisticated interactive applications.
-The power of JavaScript combined with the DOM allows for real-time changes, enhancing user experience without requiring page reloads.
-With these tools at your disposal, you're ready to move on to more complex interactions involving user events and event listeners.

 ## 7. Handling User Events with Event Listeners

 Events are essential for creating interactive web applications in JavaScript.
 They allow us to respond to user actions, sensor outputs, or messages from other programs.
 In JavaScript, this programming approach is known as _event-driven programming_.